Banwen: Toponymy

 The name Banwen derives from Ban (meaning "height" or "summit") and Wen (meaning "blessed" or "white").
-The name occurs frequently throughout the area. (as the name of a class of fields in Brynlloi, an open common Brynamman and a farm Cwmgrenig) suggesting an ancient continuity.
+The name occurs frequently throughout the area, (as the name of a class of fields in Brynlloi, an open common Brynamman and a farm Cwmgrenig) suggesting an ancient continuity.

 History

 Roman period

 Although coal would dominate the local area in later years, the ancient era saw significant copper, iron and tin extraction around the Banwen area.
-Follwoing the Roman invasion of Wales, a road was constructed from Nidum (the fort at Neath) to Brecon in the 70s AD.
+Following the Roman invasion of Wales, a road was constructed from Nidum (the fort at Neath) to Brecon in the 70s AD.
 As part of the construction, two fortified structures were built where the road made a shift in direction, just north of Banwen.
 The Neath-Brecon Roman road (designated RR622 by RCAHMW) is one of various Roman roads in Wales traditionally known as the Sarn Helen.
 The earliest structure beside the road was the large banked enclosure of a Roman marching camp, built around 74 AD as a temporary military camp.

 Two-hundred metres north-west of the camp, a smaller, square fort was built, with earth ramparts and timber construction throughout.
 It was positioned such that the road to Neath exited through the southern gateway, and that to Brecon left through the eastern gate.
 Air photographs indicate the possibility that roads also left through the other two gates.
 This was in use as a fort of the Roman Auxiliary Army for around 70 years, providing defensible accommodation some 18 km from Nidum (Neath).
 It is not known what name the Romans gave the fort, however upon excavating the earthworks in 1904-5, Col. W.Ll.
 Morgan R.E. named it 'Coelbren Fort' after Coelbren, Powys, 1.25 km to the north-west.
 Both the Marching Camp and Fort are scheduled monuments, as is the stretch of Roman road running east from the fort, giving them legal protection against disturbance.